Today is National Teacher Day.

-Anthony Ramos, a star of Hamilton, may think he does.
+Anthony Ramos, who originated two roles in the smash Broadway hit phenomenon Hamilton, may think he does.
 According to New York Teacher, he has called a Brooklyn, New York, high school teacher “the angel” who saved his life.

-But at New Utrecht High School, Ramos was a star baseball player who wasn’t much interested in musicals.
-On a lark, he tried out for the school’s Sing production and caught the ear of Sara Steinweiss, a high school English teacher and alum of New Utrecht who had founded the school’s theater program as a high school senior.
+At New Utrecht High School, Ramos was a star baseball player who wasn’t much interested in musicals.
+On a lark, he tried out for the school’s SING production and caught the ear of Sara Steinweiss, a high school English teacher and alum of New Utrecht who had founded the school’s theater program as a high school senior.

 According to New York Teacher, Ramos says of Steinweiss, “She showed me the path.
 She’s the angel in my life who believed in me.”

 Steinweiss was struck by Ramos’s “angelic voice,” but the young man didn’t see himself in the theater.
 Steinweiss practically had to force him.